shriyanbachigari/health-supplement-recommender/README.md

 docker-compose up --build
 ```

-Visit `http://localhost:3000` to try it out.
+Visit `http://localhost:3000` for local development.

+> **Note:** This is the development setup.
+The production application is deployed.

 ## Features